Authentication

 |---|---|---|---|

-Phase 1 federated bootstrap is unauthenticated.
-Data APIs (secrets, vault, files, LLM) require a platform Keycloak bearer token unless workspace site auth is enabled and configured for that workspace.
+Data APIs (secrets, vault, files, LLM) require a platform IdPlane bearer token unless workspace site auth is enabled for that workspace.

 Browser apps (Shell host, Portal, federated remote)